Have you ever considered to invest in stamps? It sure sounds a bit odd.

-Collecting stamps is one thing – maybe your dad was a fan and kept trying to get you interested in these colourful bits of paper.
+Collecting stamps is one thing, of course.
+Maybe your dad was a fan and kept trying to get you interested.
 But why invest in them?

-You might be thinking, how valuable can one stamp be?
+You might be wondering how valuable a stamp could be.

-If you’re looking to invest in something different, stamps are considered by many to be a reliable investment.
-Here’s a step by step guide on how to invest in stamps.
+If you’re looking to invest in something different, stamps are often considered a reliable investment.
+Here’s a step by step guide on how to invest in them.

 - Why invest in stamps?